How to get the most out of your course

 Vipassana meditation is a type of meditation where we're not trying to intentionally cultivate pleasant states of peace & happiness.
 Rather, we are trying to learn and understand our mind as it is.
 To understand and accept all parts of yourself including those we don't like or don't want to see.
 As such, sometimes meditations are difficult and uncomfortable.
 These are for your own good as you will learn how to relate to difficult and boring parts of yourself, aspects we usually react to or distract ourselves from.
 As you become better at relating to these, peace and happiness automatically arise and become the default state you return to.

-Your lifestyle supports your practice.
+Your lifestyle can support your practice.

 A healthy mind and body with less input and stress factors will make it easier to cultivate awareness.
 For the course period, where we are learning the technique, we want to intentionally simplify our lifestyle and support the health of our mind and body.
 After becoming proficient in the technique, we can then bring this skill to more difficult situations where there is more input and stress, which in turn become the fuel for our practice.